Old Testament – From Genesis to the Prophet Jonah

-In Mesopotamia, around 2000 BC, God visited Abraham and promised that He would give him a new land, make for him a great nation with many descendants, and bless him and his families.
+In Mesopotamia, 2091 BC, God visited Abraham and promised that He would give him a new land, make for him a great nation with many descendants, and bless him and his families.
 He then said to Abraham, “Go out [now] from your country and from your relatives, and come to the land I will show you”.
 (Acts 7:3)

 Abraham was a man of deep faith and did as God asked.
 He took his wife Sarah, his nephew Lot and their families, and left Ur, a prosperous city.